finos/FDC3/docs/intents/spec.md

 * ‘.’ will be used to namespace the intent (see below).
 * Intent names should be in UpperCamelCase.

 > **Note:** The naming guidelines should be adhered to when creating future Intents.
-This is to ensure they meet the criteria for addition to the FDC3 standard.
+This is to ensure they meet the criteria for addition to the FDC3 standard and to provide a consistent user experience.

 ### Characteristics